MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/DataRequirementProfile.md

 ---
-title: DataRequirementProfile - Common Data Model | Microsoft Docs
+title: DataRequirementProfile in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: If specified, this indicates a profile that the input data must conform to, or that the output data will conform to.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Data Requirement Profile
+# Data Requirement Profile in electronicMedicalRecords

 If specified, this indicates a profile that the input data must conform to, or that the output data will conform to.